Tuesday, July 14, 2009

 our apartment door.

 The exquisite delicacy of these lines is reinforced by assonances and rhymes: robin's/shocking, not/snot, eaves/thesis.
 The yoke of the egg being likened to snot is, indeed, "shocking," and what gives the fragment its peculiar edge.
 Once the edge is in place, the dissonance of the situation (and the dissonant affect behind it) becomes clear.
 Eggs are a symbol of fertility; here, we see a cracked egg.
 There are overtones of waste and the squandering of natural resources, that seem to have a personal resonance.
 The "nest" functions on a dual level; it is something seen outwardly by the protagonist, and also something referred to indirectly, in a suggestive way.
-Whatever the protagonist is living through, it seems that the comfort and safety of a nest is inaccessible to her, something that either her husband is not providing or that she herself is unable to create.
+Whatever the protagonist is living through, it seems that the comfort and safety of a nest is inaccessible to her, something that either her husband is not providing or that she herself is unable to create; a tangent to Jordan Stempleman's crafting of a domestic landscape.
 This usage of eggs is a prime example of what Eliot calls an objective correlative, a concrete symbol that embodies an inward reality.
 What is surprising (as always) in Copeland is how deftly she manages to present her objective correlatives, how seamlessly interwoven they are in her constructs.
 Yet Longing/Belonging is quite laconic, and this is how it ends:

 You aren't discouraged by how little